 Minnesota | No recent action | TBD | |

 Mississippi | Legal | Retail sportsbooks went live in August 2018 and have been a success.
-They'll take another shot at mobile wagering in 2022. | Retail only |
+They will continue to work on online betting. | Retail only |

 Montana | Legal | Bill passed in May 2019 to legalize through the Montana Lottery in bars and taverns. | Retail only |